 If you're looking for a lighter dessert option, that's full of goodness too, then these Healthy Cheesecake Pots fit the bill.
 The base is made from oats and nuts, which offer healthy fats and fibre.
 The cheesecake filling is made from a low fat cream cheese mixed with a low fat yoghurt, and added maple syrup, lemon and vanilla for flavour and sweetness.
 No bake cheesecake needs fat to set and become firm to hold it's shape, so I've served this low fat cheesecake in an individual serving glass as it is slightly looser.
 A few berries on top and they look rather pretty!

-In a bowl I mixed together the oats, chopped pecans, coconut sugar and melted coconut oil.
-I pressed it into the bottom of the serving glasses and chilled it for 15 minutes in the fridge.
+In a bowl, mix together the oats, chopped pecans, coconut sugar and melted coconut oil.
+Press it into the bottom of the serving glasses and chill it for 15 minutes in the fridge.

 Tips for making the Healthy Cheesecake Pots: